Last Updated on

 Common species include:

-There are two stages of lily poisoning in the cat; the first stage occurs due to gastrointestinal upset.
-Symptoms occur 30 minutes to 2 hours after ingestion and include:
+There are two stages of lily poisoning in the cat; the first stage occurs due to gastrointestinal upset followed by acute kidney failure.

-- Vomiting, you may notice pieces of the ingested plant in the vomit
+- Vomiting which may contain parts of the ingested plant in the vomit

 - Loss of appetite

 Vomiting usually subsides a few hours after exposure, although anorexia and depression typically remain.
-Within 72 hours, acute kidney failure occurs, symptoms include:
+Kidney failure occurs 12-72 hours post-ingestion.

 - Abdominal pain